coffee2code/obfuscate-email/readme.txt

 * *Uses JavasScript?* No.

 * *Can visitor copy-n-paste the link from onscreen text without needing to make modifications?* No, text copied in such a manner will be reversed.
-However, a right-click -> "copy link/email address" will work properly for linked e-mail addresses.
+However, a right-click -> "copy link/email address" will work properly for linked email addresses.

 * *Does this protect emails appearing in mailto: links and within HTML tag attributes?* No.